LeoVasanko/paskia/README.md

 4. In that organization, assign it to the Administration role

 Now you have granted yourself the new permission.

+Permission scopes are text identifiers with colons as separators that we can use for permission checks.
+The `myapp:` prefix is a convention to namespace permissions per application—you but you can use other forms as you see fit (urlsafe characters, no spaces allowed).

 ### Step 5: Add API Authentication to Your App